 We offer the following support policy to ensure that your experience with our support system is consistent and effective.
 Element8 reserves the right to alter this support policy at any time.

 At Element8, we pride ourselves on providing the best support experience possible.
-Our support staff routinely helps troubleshoot problems, provide advice on best practices, and get you back on track to move forward with your project.
+Our support staff routinely helps troubleshoot problems, advises on best practices, and gets you back on track to move forward with your project.
 Just like in our software, we don’t like to impose arbitrary limits; that’s why we don’t hinder your use of our support through restrictive contracts.

 While our support staff will be happy to help you when you encounter a technical problem or point you in the right direction if you get stuck, they cannot offer substantive design or implementation guidance or consult.
 While our software is designed to be easy to use, it still requires technical expertise in many different areas.
 To achieve your project requirements, many other disciplines may be required.
 If you need significant help building your project, please consider contacting one of our many qualified System Integrators.

 Our software is installed on a wide variety of different physical and virtual computing platforms and connects to a myriad of different devices, databases, and other systems.
-Our support staff are veterans of troubleshooting in many different kinds of architectures and configurations.
-We will happily assist in troubleshooting many different types of problems, but the scope of our support is limited to our software alone.
+Our support staff are veterans of troubleshooting in various architectures and configurations.
+We will happily assist in troubleshooting many problems, but the scope of our support is limited to our software alone.